-When the Chair is satisfied with the quality of the written work and determines the Dissertation is ready for Final Defense, the Chair distributes the final complete draft of the manuscript and the Final Defense PowerPoint to all members of the committee at least 14 days in advance.
-The Chair will then contact the committee to set a Final Defense date and time.
-It is the committee members’ responsibility to be as flexible as possible when scheduling the Final Defense.
-Once the date and time have been established, the Chair will notify the Program Office (firstname.lastname@example.org) and submit / confirm the Dissertation title and abstract for the campus announcement.
-The Program Office will reserve an approved meeting location and distribute appointment invites.
+When the Chair is satisfied with the quality of the written work (including any revisions requested at the Pre-Defense) and determines the Dissertation is ready for Final Defense, the Chair distributes the final complete draft of the manuscript and the Final Defense PowerPoint to all members of the Committee at least 14 days in advance.
+The Chair will then contact the candidate and Committee to set a Final Defense date and time at least 14 days in advance.
+It is the Committee members’ responsibility to be as flexible as possible when scheduling the Final Defense.
+Once the date and time have been established, the Chair will notify the Program Office (firstname.lastname@example.org) and submit the Dissertation title and abstract for the campus announcement.
+The Program Office will reserve an approved meeting location and distribute appointment invites to the candidate and Committee.
 The Program Office will submit the Notice of Defense information to the Graduate School.
+The Notice of Defense must be submitted at least 14 days in advance, according to Graduate School policy.
 The Graduate School shall publicly announce the date, time, and location of the Final Defense via email to the campus community.
 To qualify for graduation in a given semester, the Final Defense must take place at least 14 days prior to the “deadline to submit dissertation and dissertation exam results to the Graduate School for X graduation,” as published in the Graduate School Calendar (link: Graduate Calendar).

 Note: The candidate must be enrolled in a minimum of 2 Dissertation credits (LEAD 7999) during the semester in which the Final Dissertation Defense is held.

 The Chair will guide the candidate in preparing for the public research presentation and private defense.
-The majority of committee members must contribute synchronously at the Dissertation defense.
+The majority of Committee members must contribute synchronously at the Dissertation defense.
 A PC-based computer, projector, and Internet access will be available at the defense location.
 The candidate is responsible to being able to access an electronic copy of research and presentation materials for the defense (a backup plan is strongly recommended).
-The presentation will consist of a 30-40 minute oral description of the study with an emphasis on the findings and the conclusions.
-Family members and friends are permitted to attend, however, candidates should be aware that their work will be publicly reviewed and potentially criticized.
+The presentation will consist of a 25-35 minute oral presentation of the study with an emphasis on the findings and the conclusions.
+Family members and friends may be permitted to attend, however, candidates should be aware that the defense is an official proceeding and their work will be publicly reviewed and potentially criticized.
 The typical defense consists of a public forum that is open to the entire University community.

-At the start of the defense proceeding, the Dissertation Chair will introduce the committee, introduce the candidate, and outline the defense proceedings.
-After the candidate’s 30-40 minute oral presentation, committee members and guests will be given an opportunity to pose questions related to the research.
+At the start of the defense proceeding, the Dissertation Chair will introduce the Committee, introduce the candidate, and outline the defense proceedings.
+After the candidate’s oral presentation, Committee members and guests will be given an opportunity to pose questions related to the research.
 The Chair will act as moderator to keep the exchange relevant and timely.
 Once all general questions have been addressed, any guests in attendance will be asked to adjourn.
-The committee will then meet with the candidate in a private session.
-Following the private session, the Chair will ask the candidate to leave the room while the committee deliberates.
-Only the candidate is to return to the examining room for feedback from the Chair and committee.
+The Committee will then meet with the candidate in a private session.
+Following the private session, the Chair will ask the candidate to leave the room while the Committee deliberates.
+Only the candidate is to return to the examining room for feedback from the Chair and Committee.